moznion/Donki/README.md

 For example, install in local environment, uninstall from local, update, and more.
 If you want to know functions of Donki, please refer the following section or execute Donki with "--help" option.

-This application made affected by Vim plug-in management tools ([pathogen](https://github.com/tpope/vim-pathogen), [NeoBundle](https://github.com/Shougo/neobundle.vim), [Vundle](https://github.com/gmarik/vundle), etc).
+This application received an idea from Vim plug-in management tools ([pathogen](https://github.com/tpope/vim-pathogen), [NeoBundle](https://github.com/Shougo/neobundle.vim), [Vundle](https://github.com/gmarik/vundle), etc).
 These tools are very cool.
 I want to use them on not only Vim, so made this.